 - Reduce mean time to detection with APM events reporting every five seconds.

-To enable real time streaming, update to the latest New Relic APM agent.
+To enable real time streaming, update to the latest APM agent.
 You don't need to configure anything to enable real time streaming; it will automatically report faster!

 Real time streaming is supported by all APM agents.
 Here are the minimum agent versions: